violetpupil/gos/cloud/k8s/concepts/pods.md

 The "one-container-per-Pod" model is the most common Kubernetes use case

+## Pod templates

 Controllers for workload resources create Pods from a pod template and manage those Pods on your behalf.

+Each workload resource implements its own rules for handling changes to the Pod template.